stefaniecg/stefaniecg.github.io/bib_dis/main.md

 ------------------------------------------------------------------
 # The Street Bible Discovery

-The project intends to provide a framework to discover God and the Bible with non-believers, through the reading of the Gospel of John together.
+The project intends to provide a framework to discover God and the Bible with non-believers, through reading together the Gospel of John.
-For the time being, only the **Alef discovery** will be launched to the streets.
+For the time being, only the **Alef discovery** will be launched to the streets and to acquaintances.
 All other following _bible discovery_ programs are described here, but they will be launched to the streets only if/when the _Lord of the Harvest_ [(Matthew 9:37-38)](https://my.bible.com/bible/59/MAT.9.37-38) provides growth of the first Alef seeds.
-Yet we encourage others who have peers in other stages of the disciple-maker path, to use this framework to help people grow into the maturity of disciple-makers.
+Yet we encourage others who have fellow saints in other stages of the disciple-maker path, to use this framework to grow together into maturity of disciple-makers.

 ## א - Alef discovery